To All Who Are Concerned,

 When individuals and communities are empowered, they are better able to identify and address their own needs, and to advocate for their rights and interests.

-On Tuesday June 27, 2023, ABC joined the Park Heights community in Baltimore to ensure the community’s voice is amplified, and that their experiences and perspectives are shared in a way that gives both attention and visibility to their issues and causes.
+On Thursday September 28, 2023, ABC joined the Central West Baltimore community at Baltimore Unity Hall to ensure the community’s voice is amplified, and that their experiences and perspectives are shared in a way that gives both attention and visibility to their issues and causes.
 It is our commitment to provide a platform for community voices to be heard and valued.
-Community is comprehensive of all stakeholders concerned about happenings in Park Heights.
+The community is comprehensive of all stakeholders concerned about happenings in Central West Baltimore.

-In our goal to help create and foster greater collaboration, cooperation, and effective solutions; we partnered with the The Lord’s Church of Baltimore and Bishop Kevia F. Elliott and Pastor Warren S. Wilson.
+In our goal to help create and foster greater collaboration, cooperation, and effective solutions; we partnered with the No Boundaries Coalition.

-We convened residents, community organizations, faith leaders, government representatives, and other stakeholders at the church.
-Stakeholders were invited to discuss their work and bring forward community resources and the floor was opened for dialogue about what is going well in the community, and issues that need to be addressed with collaborative attention.
+We convened residents, community organizations, faith leaders, government representatives, and other stakeholders.
+They were invited to discuss their work and bring forward community resources and the floor was opened for dialogue about what is going well in the community, and issues that need to be addressed with collaborative attention.

 What ABC Heard: